 - Fifteen multi use classrooms are equipped with the infrastructure to support both current and future teaching and learning technologies.

-With innovative learning environments and the technology needed for training and curriculum, the facility will support Blue Ridge Community College students and position the College as a strong economic development partner for Henderson County to recruit industry partners.
+With innovative learning environments and the technology needed for training and curriculum, the facility supports Blue Ridge Community College students and position the College as a strong economic development partner for Henderson County to recruit industry partners.